Zylann/godot_voxel/README.md

 - Minecraft-style blocky voxel terrain, with multiple materials and baked ambient occlusion
 - Smooth terrain using Transvoxel
 - Levels of detail for smooth terrain
-- Voxel storage using 8-bit channels for any general purpose
+- Voxel storage using 8-bit or 16-bit channels for any general purpose

 What This Module Doesn't Provide